Kurumiku0712/VR-Clubs/README.md

 # VR System for University Societies

-(This is a graduation project completed in SCUT)
+(This is a graduation project completed in South China University of Technology)

 ## Environment and Tools